Thursday, 6 April 2017

-TRAGEDY ON BENI RESIDENTS IN DEMOCRATIC REPUBLIC OF CONGOImage result for pictures of beni villagers in sudan
+TRAGEDY ON BENI RESIDENTS IN DEMOCRATIC REPUBLIC OF CONGO

 Since 2014, residents of Beni in the Democratic Republic of Congo (DRC) have lived under unexplained vicious attacks.
 Houses have been burned down, hundreds of civilians have been killed and the bodies of young children and women have been mutilated by armed groups.
 Yet there’s no global outrage about this tragedy.